 - We assume that you will fill in all information completely and truthfully.
 We will conduct spot checks to investigate whether the financial support has been rightfully provided.

 - From 1 June 2020: You have not applied for or received a suspension of payment or bankruptcy for you, your business, or one of the partners with whom you work.
 If this is the case, you will not be eligible for a loan for your working capital.

 What does the support consist of?

 You can apply for an interest-bearing loan of up to €10,157 for working capital to reduce your liquidity problems.
-The maximum of €10,157 applies for the Tozo 1, 2, and 3 schemes jointly.
+The maximum of €10,157 applies for the Tozo 1, 2, 3 , 4 and 5 schemes jointly.
 The interest rate on this loan is 2%.
-The loan must be repaid over a period of at most three and a half (3.5) years.
-Repayment is only required from 1 July 2021 instead of 1 January 2021.
+The loan must be repaid over a period of at most 5 years.
+Repayment is only required from 1 January 2022.

 We aim to process your application with four weeks.
 In any case, you will receive a message from us within eight weeks.

 Who can apply?

 Entrepreneurs who live abroad, have established their company in the Netherlands, and are suffering demonstrable financial loss due to the COVID-19 pandemic.

 Support for living expenses